snehstack/CSS-Language/TechWebsite (Project)/Readme.md

 ## 📄 License

-This project is created for **learning, practice, and portfolio purposes**.
+This project is licensed under the [MIT License](https://github.com/snehstack/MIT-Licence)

-You are free to use and modify the code for educational and personal projects.

 ---